rehierl/node-tree-outliner/1-1-3-graph-theory/0-4-subgraph.md

 spanning subgraph

 * a subgraph `S` such that `(T == V)` and `(U subset-of E)`
-* i.e. all vertices, but only a subset of edges
+* i.e. all vertices, but not necessarily all edges between them
-* i.e. a special case of an induced subgraph
+* i.e. not a special case of an induced subgraph

 subgraph

 * a graph `S` formed from another graph `G`
 * such that `(T subset-of V)` and `(U subset-of E)`
 * `T` must include all endpoints of the edge subset `U`
-* `S` may, or may not be connected
+* `S` is not necessarily connected
 * other than that, no further restriction
 * subforest - a subgraph of a forest